skip to main content

 Lesson observations and recordings

-Some teachers or employers may ask parents to remain in the room during the lesson as an added precaution, although this may not always be possible or desirable.
-A better alternative is perhaps for a parent to be nearby.
+You may wish to ask parents to remain in the room during the lesson as an added precaution, although this may not always be possible or desirable.
+An alternative is for a parent to be nearby.
 In all cases, parents should be fully informed that online teaching is happening and given information about appropriate practice relating to it.

 Teachers or employers may wish to ask parents to sign consent forms.
-The MU has provided a template contract for online teaching that can be used to clarify that a parent has given consent.
+The MU has provided template contracts for music teaching that can be used to clarify that a parent has given consent.

 Many video calling apps allow calls to be recorded.
-The MU normally advises against recording lessons because of the risk of personal data being held indefinitely.
+The MU normally advises against recording lessons because of the risk of personal data being held unnecessarily.
 However, we recognise that employers, teachers and students will make their own decisions on this.
+Reasons for recording lessons could include to provide a video resource for students, or because the teacher is participating in a professional development programme.

 If you do record lessons, ensure that parents (and your employer if you have one) have consented to the recording being made, and try to record audio only.
 Teachers can delete their own copies of recordings if these are made for the benefit of students.

-Some employers may wish to record sample lessons for observation purposes, and should communicate their policy clearly to their employee teachers if so.
+Employers that wish to record sample lessons for observation purposes should communicate their policy clearly to their employee teachers if so.
+The MU would advise that observers sit in on online lessons rather than make recordings.

-If you have a further query about teaching online, get in touch with your Regional Office.
+If you have a further query about teaching online, contact the MU

 Latest news and features